Systems Security Foundations for Agentic Computing: Open Research Problems

 Instruction-data separation has been one of the cornerstones of modern operating systems security, where hardware functionality allows the operating system to mark regions of memory as writeable or executable, but not both (often referred to as W$\oplus$X).
-By placing code in executable-but-not-writable memory, this prevents a buffer-overflow attack that attempts to execute instructions on the stack that are only meant to be used as data.\footnote{We note that W$\oplus$X does not completely remove code execution vulnerabilities due to advanced techniques like return-to-libc or return-oriented programming~\cite{10.1145/1315245.1315313}, but is nonetheless foundational in systems security.} In agentic computing, separating instructions and data will have a similarly positive effect on security---it will prevent a large class of prompt-injection attacks that depend on the attacker planting instructions within untrusted data sources (e.g., emails, calendar events, webpages, desktop notifications)~\cite{greshake2023notwhatyouvesignedupfor}.
-There are several key research questions here: (1) What is a precise and formal definition separating instructions and data~\cite{zverev2025canllms}? and (2) Given a definition, is it possible to construct a practical LLM (in terms of capabilities, scale, cost) that provably follows the separation definition in terms of detecting and separating instructions from data?
+By placing code in executable-but-not-writable memory, this prevents a buffer-overflow attack that attempts to execute instructions on the stack that are only meant to be used as data.\footnote{We note that W$\oplus$X does not completely remove code execution vulnerabilities due to advanced techniques like return-to-libc or return-oriented programming~\cite{10.1145/1315245.1315313}, but is nonetheless foundational in systems security.} In agentic computing, separating instructions and data will have a similarly positive effect on security---by preventing prompt-injection attacks that depend on the attacker planting instructions within untrusted data sources (e.g., emails, calendar events, webpages, desktop notifications)~\cite{greshake2023}.
+There are several key research questions here: (1) What is a precise and formal definition separating instructions and data~\cite{zverev2025canllms}? and (2) Given a definition, is it practically possible to construct (in terms of capabilities, scale, cost) an LLM that provably follows this separation?
 (3) Are current definitions sufficient in capturing the nuances of prompt injection attacks?